YuliaGrinenko/Chocolate-Sales-SQL-Database-Project/README.md

 - Product categories did not always align with chocolate types.
 For example, products containing "Dark Chocolate" appeared across multiple categories, including Praline and White.
 As a result, category-level analysis should be interpreted as product-family performance rather than chocolate-type performance.

 - The analysis was performed on a reduced version of the original dataset and should be interpreted within the context of the available data.
-## Dataset

-The project uses a chocolate sales dataset containing information about products, customers, stores and sales transactions.